Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Conclusion

 \section{Conclusion}

-In this paper, we present a novel algorithmic pipeline for deep reinforcement learning in environments with large discrete action spaces.
-Specifically, we propose a Dynamic Neighborhood Construction (DNC) that enables to integrate an effective continuous-to-discrete action mapping in an actor critic algorithm.
-Existing algorithms only perform well on medium to large action spaces, but cannot scale to non-enumerable action spaces as they either require {a priori} encodings of the action space, lack generalizability, or require to store the entire action space in-memory.
-In this context, our algorithmic pipeline shows two crucial advantages.
+In this paper, we present a novel algorithmic pipeline for deep reinforcement learning in environments with structured large discrete action spaces that enables to integrate an effective continuous-to-discrete action mapping in an actor critic algorithm.
+Our algorithmic pipeline shows two crucial advantages.
 First, it does not require enumerating the full action space, nor does it require storing the action space in-memory during the training process.
-Second, it only requires minimal problem-specific knowledge to generalize across problem classes.
-We compare our approach against various state-of-the-art benchmarks across three different environments: a maze environment, a recommender system environment, and an inventory replenishment environment.
-Our results verify the superior performance of our pipeline: it scales up to discrete action spaces of size $10^{73}$, vastly surpassing the action space size solved by existing approaches.
-Moreover, it shows comparable or improving solution quality across all investigated environments.
+Second, the perturbation scheme and search procedure allow for application to a wide range of problems that exhibit a structured action space.
+We compare our approach against various state-of-the-art benchmarks across three different environments.
+Our results show that our pipeline overcomes the benchmark's scalability limitations through a dynamic neighborhood evaluation.
+Our pipeline scales up to action space sizes up to $10^{73}$ and shows comparable or improving solution quality across the investigated environments.

-Our algorithmic pipeline performs particularly well in cases where (i) the explored discrete action counterparts are not too far away from the respective continuous action to ensure performance bounds and justify differentiation; and (ii) a certain degree of action space structure and similarity between actions exists, which implies a spectrum of reward variance on which the added value of neighborhood search depends.
-While these characteristics constitute limitations of our work, they at the same time hold true for many online decision making environments in industry and practice.
-The promising results of DNC motivate future work to explore extending of our pipeline to alternative neighborhood operators and selection criteria, deploying a PPO actor to enforce trusted action neighborhoods, or using graph neural networks to efficiently evaluate neighborhoods.
+{Our algorithmic pipeline shows significant benefit over benchmarks: (i) when the discrete action space is very large yet structured; (ii) when the environment exhibits non-linearities in the reward- and $Q$-function.
+The promising results of DNC motivate future work to explore extensions of our pipeline to alternative neighborhood operators and selection criteria, efficient handling of infeasible actions and constraints, or using graph neural networks to efficiently evaluate neighborhoods.}

-\begin{ack} We would like to thank Yash Chandak for sharing his code and for answering our questions considering the learned action representation \gls{LAR} method \citep{chandak2019}.
-Our code for the \gls{LAR} benchmark meaningfully builds upon and extends his codebase. \end{ack}